Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Framework for modeling planet signals and stellar activity

 where $\tau_s$ is the stellar period and $\lambda_p$ and $\lambda_e$ are parameters governing the relative importance of periodic and local correlations and the time-scale of local correlations, respectively.
-The fact that this covariance function leads to a positive definite covariance matrix follows from the fact that the product of two valid covariance functions yields a valid covariance function, see \citet{rasmussen2006gaussian} page 95.
-In the current case the two underlying covariance functions are the standard periodic and squared exponential covariance functions, which correspond to the first and second terms of the exponent in (\ref{eqn:kernel}), respectively.
-The covariance function (\ref{eqn:kernel}) was also adopted by \citetalias{rajpaul2015gaussian}.
-A quasi-periodic covariance function makes sense in the current context because for a fixed spot the stellar activity signal should be similar for each rotation of the star but will change over longer intervals due to evolution of the spot or other phenomena not explicitly modeled.
+That this covariance function leads to a positive definite covariance matrix follows from the fact that the product of two valid covariance functions yields a valid covariance function, see \citet{rasmussen2006gaussian} page 95.
+The same covariance function was also adopted by \citetalias{rajpaul2015gaussian}.
+The motivation for a quasi-periodic covariance structure is that for a given spot the stellar activity signal should be similar for each rotation of the star but will change over longer intervals due to evolution of the spot or other phenomena not explicitly modeled.
 We denote the parameters of the covariance function by $\phi=(\tau_s,\lambda_p,\lambda_e)$.
+The reader is referred to \citet{rasmussen2006gaussian} for a comprehensive introduction to Gaussian processes.

-The \citetalias{rajpaul2015gaussian} model given by (\ref{eqn:rajpaul1})-(\ref{eqn:rajpaul_errors}) also makes use of the derivative of $\gp(t)$.
-The derivative of a Gaussian process with covariance function $\kernel(t,t')$ (if it exists as is the case for (\ref{eqn:kernel})) is also a Gaussian process and has covariance function
+We also make use of the first two derivatives of $\gp(t)$ in our model class (\ref{eqn:model1})-(\ref{eqn:our_errors}) below, where we have denoted them by $\dot{\gp}(t)$ and $\ddot{\gp}(t)$.
+The inclusion of $\dot{X}(t)$ is motivated by physical arguments in \citet{aigrain2012simple}, which demonstrate that the RV corruption due to a spot can be approximated by a function of the area of the spot projected onto our line of sight and the derivative of this area. {\edits We additionally include $\ddot{X}(t)$ to capture second order effects of the spot area, as suggested by \citetalias{rajpaul2015gaussian} (though, for simplicity, they did not use this second derivative).} The derivative of a Gaussian process with covariance function $\kernel(t,t')$ (if it exists as is the case for (\ref{eqn:kernel})) is also a Gaussian process and has covariance function

 Furthermore, $\partial \kernel(t,t')/ \partial t'$ gives the covariance between $\gp(t)$ and $\dot{\gp}(t')$.
 The covariance function for higher order derivatives of $\gp(t)$ can be obtained in an analogous way.
 These results follow from Theorem 2.2.2 in \citet{adler2010geometry}.